Australian Government Department of Employment, Skills, Small and Family Business

 The Law Council represents the legal profession in Australia.
 It advises governments and the courts on law and the justice system.
 The Family Law Section of the Council has links to state and territory law associations that can help you find a family lawyer.

-This website is run by the National Children’s and Youth Law Centre, an independent, non-profit organisation working for children.
-Lawstuff has comprehensive information about the rights and responsibilities of children and young people in every state and territory in Australia.
+This is a national community legal service for young people, advocating for children’s rights and providing legal advice and referrals.
+The website has comprehensive information about the rights and responsibilities of children and young people in every state and territory in Australia.
 It’s written for young people, but it’s a useful resource for parents as well.

 Australian Government – myGov